-Level II intensive outpatient treatment groups meet for three hours, three times per week at one of Serenity Lane’s outpatient clinics’ locations in Albany, Bend, Eugene, Roseburg, Salem, Portland-SouthWest (Barbur), Portland-SouthEast, and Vancouver.
+Level II intensive outpatient treatment groups meet for three hours, three times per week at one of Serenity Lane’s outpatient clinics’ locations in Albany, Bend, Eugene, Roseburg, Salem, Portland-SouthWest (Barbur), and Portland-SouthEast.

 Typically, clients gradually reduce their level of care over time and ease back into daily life.
 This is why clients usually start by attending our intensive outpatient program and then cut back on programming by following up with our level I outpatient program.

 Why Might You Need Intensive Outpatient Recovery Program?

 Intensive outpatient care allows you to continue to get rigorous treatment while easing into your everyday life.
 There are many services involved in our outpatient treatment programs.
 Services and benefits involved with our outpatient treatment programs include: